Crossed Products, Extended Phase Spaces and the Resolution of Entanglement Singularities: Operator Algebras and the Crossed Product

 the analogue of \eqref{Unitary auto}.
 The crossed product algebra is then equivalent to the von Neumann algebra generated by the union of $\pi_\alpha(\mathcal{M})$ and $\lambda(G)$, which is sometimes denoted by $\mathcal{R}(\mathcal{M},G) \equiv \pi_{\alpha}(\mathcal{M}) \rtimes \lambda(G)$.

 Although our construction has made use of the Hilbert space $\mathcal{H}$, the crossed product is independent of such a choice.
 In fact, the algebraic structure of $\mathcal{R}(\mathcal{M},G)$ is totally independent of a chosen representation, which motivates the notation $\mathcal{R}(\mathcal{M},G) = \mathcal{M} \rtimes_{\alpha} G$ where now we have dropped reference to the representations $\pi_{\alpha}$ and $\lambda$.
 In this respect, the crossed product is merely an algebra that includes as subalgebras the original algebra $\mathcal{M}$, and the group algebra $G$, and which allows for the direct action of the group $G$ on $\mathcal{M}$ in a way that preserves the group structure of $G$.
 In some sense, one should regard the crossed product as the minimal extension to the original algebra for which the automorphism is guaranteed to be inner.
-Note that this implies that in the case of an inner automorphism, the crossed product algebra is isomorphic to the original algebra.
-Only in the case of an outer automorphism does the crossed product change the algebra.
-In that case, the crossed product may be regarded as simply ``adding" the symmetry generators explicitly into the algebra, i.e., \beq \mathcal{R}(\mathcal{M},G) \sim \{\mathcal{M}, U(G)\}'', \eeq where $U(G)$ is the set of unitary operators carrying out the automorphism of $G$ on $\mathcal{M}$ in \eqref{Unitary auto}, and we have generated a von Neumann algebra by taking the double commutant.
+As a heuristic, the crossed product may be regarded as simply ``adding" the symmetry generators explicitly into the algebra, i.e., \beq \mathcal{R}(\mathcal{M},G) \sim \{\mathcal{M}, U(G)\}'', \eeq where $U(G)$ is the set of unitary operators carrying out the automorphism of $G$ on $\mathcal{M}$ in \eqref{Unitary auto}, and we have generated a von Neumann algebra by taking the double commutant.